The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 The Sydney Television Tower is the tallest structure in the entire South.
 Its height is amazing - 309 meters in height!
 Thousands of visitors climb the Tower every year to admire the panorama of the city from the observation deck, the heights that open before them and the largest bridge in the world - the Harbor Bridge.

-Also in Sydney is the world's largest aquarium.
+Sydney is also home to the world's largest aquarium.
 Its huge number of underwater tunnels will not leave anyone indifferent.
-There is something to see here - more than six thousand species of various representatives of the deep sea are at your service!
+There is a lot to see here - more than six thousand species of various representatives of the deep sea are at your service!

 What else to see in Australia?

 The main attraction of the continent is the Great Barrier Reef.
 This is a real miracle of nature.
 The largest coral reef system in the world.
-900 islands stretched over a vast territory - more than 3,000 kilometers.
-By the way, it is here on one of the islands that the most remote mailbox is located.
+900 islands stretch over a vast territory - more than 3,000 kilometers.
+By the way, it is here, on one of the islands, that the most remote mailbox is located.

 Another natural miracle of Australia is pink.
 Scientists still cannot explain the reason for its scarlet color.

-Interesting facts about Australia will be told to you by the inhabitants of the continent themselves.
+The inhabitants of the continent themselves will tell you interesting facts about Australia.
 By the way, mostly Europeans live here - more than 90 percent of the total population.
-Mostly Irish and British.
+These are mainly Irish and British.

-The residents themselves call themselves the funny nickname "Ozzy".
-They also call the American dollar.
-Strange, do they really associate themselves with money?
+The residents themselves call themselves by the funny nickname “Ozzie”.
+They also call the American dollar the same way.
+It’s strange, do they really associate themselves with money?
 But we don't understand this.

-By the way, there are still Aboriginal people in Australia.
+By the way, Aborigines still exist in Australia.
 They occupy five percent of the total population.
-These black Australians live in remote reservations and settlements.
+These black Australians live in remote reserves and settlements.

-Australians are very funny people.
+Australians are very cheerful people.
 They love to joke and laugh.
-In general, they strive to live and breathe to the fullest.
-Perhaps that is why they are so friendly and hospitable.
+And in general, they strive to live and breathe to the fullest.
+This is probably why they are so friendly and hospitable.
 In addition, they love to travel.
-Not only in their own continent, but in general around the world.
+Not only on our own continent, but throughout the whole world.

 Every year, Australia hosts a wide variety of international celebrations to attract overseas visitors.